• Home

 Debora representing her community at the local Youth Parliament.
 She is currently at University.

-June 2017.
+Malawi.
 Simon on right (standing here with our partner Symon from Children in the Wilderness).
-Simon is our first student to go to the Malawi University of Science and Technology to study Geo Information and Earth Observation Science.
+Simon was our first student to go to MUST ( Malawi University of Science and Technology) where he studied Geo Information and Earth Observation Science.
+Today Simon is studying for his Masters in Computer Science at Michigan University.

 Alinafe, our former student who attended New Era, currently in training for a diploma in Tourism and Hotel Management.